bradleyboehmke/bradleyboehmke/digital_projects.md

 <p class="nomargin" style="line-height:1.0">
   <font size="3">
-    Online R programming tutorials for students at University of Cincinnati.
+    A central hub for online R programming tutorials for students at University of Cincinnati.
   </font>
 </p>